Matched Metrics to the Binary Asymmetric Channels: The graph associated with a channel

 \begin{definition} Let $W$ be a channel.
-The graph $\mathcal{G}_1(W)$ is transitive if for every path $v_0\rightarrow v_1 \rightarrow \cdots \rightarrow v_{r-1}$ with $\# (v_0 \cap v_{r-1})=1$, the edge $v_0\rightarrow v_{r-1}$ belongs to $\mathcal{G}$. \end{definition}
+The graph $\mathcal{G}_1(W)$ is transitive if for every path $(v_0, v_1 \ldots , v_{r-1})$ with $\# (v_0 \cap v_{r-1})=1$, the edge $v_0\rightarrow v_{r-1}$ belongs to $\mathcal{G}_{1}(W)$. \end{definition}

-It is easy to see that if $\mathcal{G}_{1}(W)$ is transitive then it is acyclic.
-The converse is false (the same channel of Example \ref{ExAcyclicNonMetrizable} works as counterexample).
-Proposition \ref{PropMetrizableAcyclic} can be generalized as follows.
+It is easy to see that if $\mathcal{G}_{1}(W)$ is transitive, then it is acyclic.
+The converse is false (the same channel of Example \ref{ExAcyclicNonMetrizable} provides a counterexample).
+Proposition \ref{PropMetrizableAcyclic} can be strengthened as follows.

-\begin{proposition} If a channel $W$ is metrizable then its associated graph $\mathcal{G}_1(W)$ is transitive. \end{proposition}
+\begin{proposition} If a channel $W$ is metrizable, then its associated graph $\mathcal{G}_1(W)$ is transitive. \end{proposition}

-This proposition has easy verification and can be obtained as a particular case of Theorem \ref{MainTheorem1} in Section \ref{SecBAC}.
-Since every directed acyclic graph can be associated with a poset (as mentioned in Section \ref{SecPreliminaries}), then we can associate a poset to a channel whenever its associated graph is acyclic.
-The transitivity of the graph $\mathcal{G}_1(W)$ means that if $v<w$ and $v\cap w \neq \emptyset$ then $v \rightarrow w$ is and edge of $\mathcal{G}_1(W)$.\\
+This proposition has straightforward verification (it can also be obtained as a particular case of Theorem \ref{MainTheorem1} in Section \ref{SecBAC}).
+Since every directed acyclic graph can be associated with a poset (in the way mentioned at the end of Section \ref{SecPreliminaries}), we can associate a poset with a channel whenever its associated graph is acyclic.
+The transitivity of the graph $\mathcal{G}_1(W)$ means that if $v<w$ and $v\cap w \neq \emptyset$, then $v \rightarrow w$ is and edge of $\mathcal{G}_1(W)$.\\